tandrewnichols/grunt-md/README.md

         'apple': 'views/apple-wrapper.html', // Matches any file named "apple.md"
         '*': 'views/wrapper.html' // All other files
       }
+    },
+    src: 'posts/**/*.md',
+    dest: 'views/pages'
   }
-  }
 });
 ```

 #### Flatten

 Optional.
 Default `true`.
 In addition, to the normal grunt file-specification formats, you can specify `dest` as a directory, in which to put all compiled templates.
+By default (`flatten: true`), they are all placed at the top level of that directory, but you can use `flatten: false` to preserve the directory structure.